 When learning to be self-reliant, making your own liquor could be something which would slip the list.
 Well, not in this case.

-The person who created this DIY still design did it with the intentions of being more self-sustained.
-The plans have been clearly laid out with a materials list, and the still should be easy to build with only a few basic requirements.
+The person who created this DIY still design did it with the intention of being more self-sustained.
+The plans have been clearly laid out with a materials list, and they still should be easy to build with only a few basic requirements.

 8. Copper Pot Distiller